 MAKING THE EYE AND MARKING THE ROPE

-Form the desired size of the eye being careful not to add twist to the rope.
+Form the desired size of the eye, being careful not to add twist to the rope.
 Mark the rope adjacent to the tape.
-This is Mark 2.
+This will be Mark 2.

 MARKING THE LEFT-ROTATING STRANDS